devan-srinivasan/prior-projects/README.md

 # Prior Projects
-This repository represents my projects prior to the start of university (Fall 2020).
+This repository represents my projects prior to officially using GitHub to maintain projects.
 Since the projects are small and weren't maintained using GitHub I have compiled them into one repository for **viewing**, although I am aware that working projects should be kept in their own repository.
+Please consider this as a display case, so that whomever is interested can view all my past projects in one easy location.
+After the development of these projects, I have since created new repositories for every project I create or contribute to, viewable on the *pinned* section of my profile.